jakesing/gatsby-swapstack/content/blog/newsletters-for-product-managers/index.md

 ---
-title: Newsletters for Product Managers
+title: Top 7 Newsletters for Product Managers
 author: vidya@swapstack.co
 date: 2022-05-03T17:21:54.209Z
 description: Are you a product person?
 Want to stay updated?
 You're in the right place!